kubukoz/scala-cli.nix/README.md

 ## Installation

-For all methods, you can set up `cachix use kubukoz` to benefit from a binary cache (mac only)
+For all methods, you can set up `cachix use kubukoz` to benefit from a binary cache.

 ### Easy (latest version)